 The Role Of The Controller

-As in the real world, the role of the Air Traffic Controller is to:
+As in the real world, the role of a VATSIM Air Traffic Controller is to:

-- provide a separation service between aircraft in the air and on the ground.
+- Provide separation service between aircraft in the air and on the ground.

-As ATC you will be providing a service to others and will need to display undergo training to acheve the required standard.
-Training is provided by VATSIM in order to achive different ratings, which allow you to control different poisitions.
+As an ATC you will be providing a service to others members on the network, in this case, pilots.
+Controllers will need to undergo training to achieve the required standard.
+Training is provided by VATSIM in order to achieve different ratings, which allow you to control different positions.
 You are encouraged to progress through the ratings as far as you wish to go.

-To become a VATCA approved Air Traffic Controller you must first join a VATSIM Region and Division.
+To become an approved VATCA Air Traffic Controller, you must first join a VATSIM Region and Division.
 You need to select the Region of South America & Division of Central America.
 It is important to consider the local timezone of the Division you join.

 After selecting a Division, navigate to their website to find information about their training process and available contacts for you to get started.

-If you want to apply for VATCA ATC feel free to fill this form ATC Training Request Form.
+If you want to apply as a VATCA Air Traffic Controller (ATC) feel free to fill out this form: ATC Training Request Form.

 VATSIM has a Global Rating Policy (GRP) which all Divisions and Training Departments adhere to.
 The ratings defined by GRP include:

-- Tower Trainee (S1) – the first rating, which allows you to get started on some aerodrome positions (defined locally)
+- Tower Trainee (S1) – First controller rating, which allows you to get started on some aerodrome positions (defined locally).

 - Enroute Controller (C1) – ‘Enroute’ or ‘Area’ sectors (CTR); both radar and non-radar control services.

-- Senior Controller (C3) – A further rating granted by divisions which does not have any increased privileges associated
+- Senior Controller (C3) – Further rating granted by divisions or regions in recognition to controller outstanding performance, skills, participation, etc. (Must hold C1 rating prior to this rating).
+This rating does not have any increased privileges associated.